The Waterman Foundation

 Bob loved to act too!

-On the right, you can see a young Bob, where his love for theatre began, acting in various movies.
+A young lad "Bobby", where his love for theatre began acting in various movies.